PreciousWarrior/Discord-Emoji-Scraper/README.md

 - [ ] Built-in proxy support
 - [ ] Add versions compiled to executables (like .exe for Windows, elf binaries for Linux, etc) (A GitHub deployment workflow could work here)
 - [ ] UI support?
+- [ ] Rewrite the code itself to be much more cleaner
+- [ ] Sticker support

 # Tutorial videos on some stuff
 - How to get guild ID: https://youtu.be/6dqYctHmazc